-Once you have submitted the application, along with a $100 filing fee, you can expect to receive a response within five to seven business days if submitting online.
+Once you have submitted the application, along with a $100 filing fee, you can expect to receive a response within five to seven business days of submitting online.

-You can also mail your application; this might take a big longer for processing for the time it is spent in transit.
-You also have the choice of e-mailing your application, which has an applicable fee of $225 due to the quicker processing time.
+You can also mail your application; this might take a bit longer for processing for the time it is spent in transit.
+You also have the choice of e-mailing your application, which has an application fee of $225 due to the quicker processing time.

 If you need help with obtaining a Georgia certificate of authority, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
 Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.